aptech/docs/docs/CR-dstatmt.rst

 ::

-    //Create file name with full path
-    file_name = getGAUSSHome() $+ "examples/fueleconomy.dat";
+    // Create file name with full path file_name = getGAUSSHome() $+ "examples/fueleconomy.dat";

-    //Compute statistics for all variables in the dataset
+    // Compute statistics for all variables in the dataset
-    //The 'call' keyword disregards return values from the function call  dstatmt(file_name);
+    // The 'call' keyword disregards return values from the function call  dstatmt(file_name);

 The above example will print the following report to the program input/output window: